Impact Report No. 1: GoCorps

 DESCRIPTION OF MINISTRY:

-Executive Director Paul Van Der Werf sought partners’ help in figuring out how to scale the program to drive down the cost of recruiting college graduates and to increase the numbers of participants.
-GoCorps has partnered with 15 leading mission-sending organizations to develop 12 different tracks for graduates who are interested in serving two years abroad before launching into a career or graduate school.
-It is designed for vast majority of Christian students who are not planning the typical missionary path with Cru (formerly Campus Crusade for Christ) or Youth with a Mission.
+GoCorps has partnered with 15 of the leading mission-sending organizations to develop 12 different tracks for graduates who are interested in serving two years abroad before launching into a career or graduate school.
+It is designed for many Christian students who are not planning the typical missionary path with Cru (formerly Campus Crusade for Christ) or Youth with a Mission.

 THE BIG QUESTION: